It’s time to revisit one of our beloved body products: Radiant Skin Silk Body Lotion.

 You had me at ‘skin silk’.
 How could one pass up their skin feeling silky, smooth and velvety soft to the touch?
 Not to mention smelling sweet like vanilla.
 It all sounds too good to be true, like your favorite healthy dessert, but bottled up.
 I think you’re skin deserves a little treat.

 As we inch closer to wintertime, the cold begins to take it’s toll on our complexions, causing dryness, flakiness and even fine lines.
-You’ll need something beyond a basic moisturizer, and of course, never settle for anything that’s not a natural body lotion.
+You’ll need something beyond a basic moisturizer, and of course, never settle for anything that's not a natural body lotion.
 This lotion also pairs well with a natural body wash!

 Our Radiant Skin Silk Body Lotion is beauty butter in a bottle.
 Protecting and nourishing your skin, while helping it to retain moisture long-term.
 Bye-bye dry skin, hello radiance!